Bamboo01/Wospec_Raycaster/readme.md

 # Wospec Raycaster

-This was a ray-caster I wrote on one of my few weekends during my specialist training in NS.
+This was a ray-caster I wrote on one of my few weekends during my specialist training in NS (WOSPECCCCCCCCCCCCCCCCCCCCC PSLE CERT GANG).
 Hope whoever (most likely me!) that references or wants to look at this project finds it interesting, cool, and/or useful!

 I could be using GLM or some other math library that contains vector math, but being in NS has literally degraded my brain to primary school tier math (getting that encik brain bro frfr), so a lot of code here is redundant by todays standards, and serves as a practice after not coding anything Euclidean related.